nasa/ogma/ogma-cli/README.md

 several holes with specific information.
 For the monitoring node, the variables
 are:

-- `{{variablesS}}`: this will be replaced by a list of variable declarations, one for each global variable that holds information read from the ROS software bus that must be made accessible to the monitoring code.
+- `{{variables}}`: list of variable declarations, one for each external data source needed to be read from the ROS software bus and made accessible to the monitoring code.
+For each variable declaration, the fields defined are:
+  - `{{varDeclName}}`: name of the variable.
+  - `{{varDeclType}}`: raw type of the variable.
+  - `{{varDeclId}}`: topic name from which this variable can be obtained.

-- `{{msgSubscriptionsS}}`: this will be replaced by a list of calls to `create_subscription`, subscribing to the necessary information coming in the software bus.
+  - `{{varDeclMsgType}}`: type used to pack this variable in the software bus.

-- `{{msgPublisherS}}`: this will be replaced by a list of calls to `create_publisher`, to create topics to report property violations on the software bus.

-- `{{msgHandlerInClassS}}`: this will be replaced by the functions that will be called to report a property violation via one of the property violation topics (publishers).

-- `{{msgCallbacks}}`: this will be replaced by function definitions of the functions that will be called to actually update the variables with information coming from the software bus, and re-evaluate the monitors.

-- `{{msgSubscriptionDeclrs}}`: this will be replaced by declarations of subscriptions used in `{{msgSubscriptionsS}}`.

-- `{{msgPublisherDeclrs}}`: this will be replaced by declarations of publishers used in `{{msgPublishersS}}`.

-- `{{msgHandlerGlobalS}}`: this will be replaced by top-level functions that call the handlers from the single monitoring class instance (singleton).
+- `{{monitors}}`: list of monitors or error handlers, which will be used by the monitoring application to notify of faults or updates from the monitoring system.

-Ogma will also generate a logging node that can be used for debugging purposes, to print property violations to a log.
-This second node listens to the messages published by the monitoring node in the software bus.
-For that node, the variables used are:

-- `{{logMsgSubscriptionsS}}`: this will be replaced by a list of calls to `create_subscription`, subscribing to the necessary information coming in the software bus.

-- `{{logMsgCallbacks}}`: this will be replaced by function definitions of the functions called to report the violations in the log.
-These functions are used as handlers to incoming messages in the subscriptions.

-- `{{logMsgSubscriptionDeclrs}}`: this will be replaced by declarations of subscriptions used in `{{logMsgSubscriptionsS}}`.

 We understand that this level of customization may be insufficient for your application.
 If that is the case, feel free to reach out to our team to discuss